anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 Extension identifiers MUST NOT start with "example" in any mixed capitalization because these identifiers are reserved for use as examples in documentation.

+Extension identifiers starting with "draft" are reserved for descriptions of works in-progress and MUST NOT be registered in the [@rdap-extensions] registry.

 [@!RFC7480] does not explicitly state that extension identifiers are case-sensitive.
 This document clarifies the formulation in [@!RFC7480] to explicitly note that extension identifiers are case-sensitive, and